 This style can be used for second-level subheadings in main body content or as a heading in the right column.
 It should only be used as a heading and should not be used instead of bold.

-Apply this style to any links that direct users to Faculty Profiles.
+Apply this style to any link that directs outside of your site.